shpeacock/all-hail-chef-cofeve/README.md

 # all-hail-chef-cofeve
+Chef-Cofeve is an American twitter bot that engages with 7 different public figures at a time.
+Those 7 figures may vary at different times but what they all have in common is that they are all massive dicks.
+Everyday, all of chef-cofeve's attention is devoted to one of these 7 dicks.

+They say you are what you eat.
+To keep up that level of dickishness, you must need to eat a lot of dicks.
+That's where this corn-fed, prarie raised, red white and blue bot comes into play.

-This is a twitter bot that generates a random meal purportedly served to the US President.
+With every new day, there is a new dick we have to feed.
+So every morning an algorithm generates a random meal centered on the meat from an animal's dick.
-Every Morning a meal is generated with a random animal dick, cooked in a random style, served as part of a random dish.
+Everything is completely random.
+A random style of cooking, a random dish etc.

-Every afternoon, the bot seeks out new potential follewers but looking for conversations that have the words "Trump" and "Dick".
+Every afternoon, the bot seeks out new potential follewers by seeking out conversations where our "client" is being called a dick by another twitter user.

+Computer Scientists believe that the greatest, funniest, and smartest twitter bot has yet to be discovered.
+We believe chef-cofeve is that bot.